mathesong/petprep/docs/usage.rst

-dynamic PET series. ``template`` (default) reuses the motion-correction template, providing a consistent target for downstream registration. ``twa`` computes a time-weighted average, which emphasizes later frames with higher counts, while ``sum`` produces a straightforward summed image.
+dynamic PET series. ``template`` (default) reuses the motion-correction template, providing a consistent target for downstream registration. ``twa`` computes a time-weighted average, which emphasizes later frames with higher counts, ``sum`` produces a straightforward summed image, and ``first5min`` averages only the first 5 minutes to capture perfusion-like uptake.
 When :option:`--hmc-off` disables motion correction, requesting ``template`` automatically falls back to ``twa`` with a warning.